krishnakumar4a4/Engines/README.md

 # Engines
-## anaMon: Million events Erlang like engine
+### anaMon: Million events Erlang like engine
-## crawler: A web crawler of infinte link traversal
+### crawler: A web crawler of infinte link traversal
-## histogram-table: Dynamic histogram generation from a csv file and bucketsize, on click gives values as table
+### histogram-table: Dynamic histogram generation from a csv file and bucketsize, on click gives values as table
+### poker-ex: A CLI two player poker game written in elixir